wuhaoworld/ide/intl.en-US/User Guide/Data integration/Task configuration/Configure reader plug-in/Configure LogHub Reader.md

 |project|It refers to the project name of the target Log Service, which is the resource management component in the Log Service for isolating and controlling resources.|Yes|N/A|
 |logstore|It refers to the name of the target Logstore.
 Logstore is a component of the Log Service for collecting, storing, and querying log data.|Yes|N/A|
 |batchSize|It refers to the number of data entries queried from the Log Service at a time.|No|128|
 |column|Column names in each data entry.
 Here, you can set a metadata item in the Log Service as the synchronization column.
-Supported metadata items include "C\_Topic", "C\_MachineUUID", "C\_HostName", "C\_Path", and "C\_LogTime", which represents the log topic, unique identifier of the collection machine, host name, path, and log time, respectively.
+Supported metadata items include "Topic", "MachineUUID", "HostName", "Path", and "LogTime", which represents the log topic, unique identifier of the collection machine, host name, path, and log time, respectively.
 The sub-table represents the log theme, the acquisition machine uniquely identified, the host name, path, log time, and so on.

  **Note:** The values of fields in the format are case insensitive.